 Since her publishing debut with IN THE SHADOW OF BLACKBIRDS in 2013, Cat Winters has gone on to sell five other books, two of them adult, and contributed to an anthology, making her perhaps the most prolific Lucky 13 debut author.
-Her published works have garnered multiple starred reviews, made dozens of best book lists, and won numerous SteepAndThornyWay_CVawards.
+Her published works have garnered multiple starred reviews, made dozens of best book lists, and won numerous awards.

 Cat’s newest Young Adult book, THE STEEP AND THORNY WAY, which will be released in just over a week, has already received starred reviews on Booklist, School Library Journal and Kirkus!
 This is definitely a book you don’t want to miss!